editorandcriticism/editorandcriticism.github.io/reading.md

 Mark Twain.
 The Adventures of Huckleberry Finn; Life on the Mississippi.

 Gore Vidal.
-Myra Breckinridge and Myron.
+Myra Breckinridge and Myron; United States: Essays 1952–92.

 Kurt Vonnegut Jr. All. ...

-Thomas Wolff.
+Tom Wolfe.
+The Electric Kool-Aid Acid Test; The Bonfire of the Vanities.

 ---